How to Grow Shallots: The Complete Guide

 • If growing from seed, start shallot seeds indoors about 8 to 10 weeks prior to your last frost date so they’re ready to transplant in spring.

 In the fall, plant about the same time as garlic.
-When to plant varies, but generally, bulbs can be planted week or two after your first fall frost date.
+When to plant varies, but generally, bulbs can be planted a week or 2 after your first fall frost date.

 They mature in 100 to 120 days after planting, depending on variety.
 A late fall planting is ready in early summer.
 An early spring planting is ready in late summer.